Music Intent Implementation Impact

 Music is reading - reading music requires subsets of skills and these same skills help to maintain our literacy.

 Music is FUN - music can make us feel good.
+It is known to have a positive effect on our mental health and well-being!

 Some fab websites: